acdh-oeaw/mysqlonsru/docs/Design.md

 which documents we tried.
 It was difficult to make up for [the limitations](http://dev.mysql.com/doc/refman/5.7/en/xml-functions.html) (search for "XPath Limitations").
-What makes it useless for us for now is the fact that with our current version of teh DB (MariaDB 5.5) we cannot tokenize the results on the fly we may get using XPath expresseion.
+What makes it useless for us for now is the fact that with our current version of the DB (MariaDB 5.5) we cannot tokenize the results on the fly we may get using XPath expresseion.
 This could be solved by a full-text search on the ExtractValues result.
 Seems this at least needs the creation of a temporary table, full-text indexing can not be done on the fly.